-80. Rather than acting as a true conservator, or in the interests of the shareholders whose rights, titles, powers, and privileges with respect to the Companies it had assumed as conservator (\S 4617(b)(2)(A)), the Agency was acting under the de facto authority of, and in collusion, with Treasury.

-- 81. Acting through Treasury-and in the face of Congress's assurance in § 4617(a)(7) that the Agency would not "be subject to the direction or supervision of any other agency of the United States" when "acting as conservator"-the United States by means of the Treasury SPAs, as well as through pressure and influence, came to exercise direction and control over the business and affairs of the Companies and caused the Agency to become hopelessly conflicted with respect to its obligations to the Companies and their shareholders, culminating with the Sweep Amendment. - 82.
-In sum, the Agency abdicated its responsibility to act as conservator for the Companies, and instead, acting in its capacity as regulator and an agency of the United States, acquiesced and succumbed to Treasury's mandate to execute the Sweep Amendment.
+- 83. Rather than acting as a true conservator, or in the interests of the stockholders whose rights, titles, powers, and privileges with respect to the Companies it had assumed as conservator (§ 4617(b)(2)(A)), the Agency was acting under the de facto authority of Treasury. - 84.
+Acting through Treasury-and in the face of Congress's assurance in § 4617(a)(7) that the Agency would not "be subject to the direction or supervision of any other agency of the United States" when "acting as conservator"-the United States by means of the Treasury SPAs, as well as through pressure and influence, came to exercise direction and control over the business and affairs of the Companies and caused the Agency to become hopelessly conflicted with respect to its obligations to the Companies and their stockholders, culminating with the Sweep Amendment.

+85. In sum, the Agency abdicated its responsibility to act as conservator for the Companies, and instead, acting in its capacity as regulator and an agency of the United States, acquiesced and succumbed to Treasury's mandate to execute the Sweep Amendment.

-The United States' Windfall from the Sweep Amendment at the Companies' Expense
+The United States' Windfall From The Sweep Amendment At The Companies' Expense

-- 83. Treasury's actions to nationalize the Companies, stripping their shareholders (other than itself) of any benefit from the Companies' improving operations, proved well timed for the United States, in light of the Companies' results and market expectations as of August 2012. - 84.
+- 86. Treasury's actions to nationalize the Companies, stripping their stockholders (other than itself) of any benefit from the Companies' improving operations, proved well timed for the United States, in light of the Companies' results and market expectations as of August 2012. - 87.
 In the first quarter of 2012, five months before the Sweep Amendment was announced, the Companies already had reported positive net income of over \$3.2 billion and in the fourth quarter of 2012, the first quarter after Treasury imposed the Sweep Amendment, Fannie Mae reported pre-tax income of \$7.6 billion.
-The quarter after that (first quarter of 2013), it reported \$8.1 billion-the largest quarterly pre-tax income in the Company's history.
+The quarter after that (first quarter of 2013), it reported positive net income of \$8.1 billion-the largest quarterly pre-tax income in the Company's history.
 In its 10-Q for the first quarter of 2013, Fannie Mae stated that it expected "our annual earnings to remain strong over the next few years" and "to remain profitable for the foreseeable future."
-For 2017, Fannie Mae reported pre-tax income of approximately \$18 billion, and Freddie Mac reported pre-tax income of approximately \$17 billion.

-- 85. In addition, and as had been long and widely anticipated, Fannie Mae announced on May 9, 2013, that it would release the valuation allowance on its deferred tax assets, resulting in a benefit for its federal income taxes of \$50.6 billion.
-This would have had the effect of increasing the Company's capital, which would have freed further assets to pay down the Treasury Senior Preferred Stock. - 86.
-Under the Sweep Amendment, all of this went to Treasury.
-None went to ensuring the soundness and solvency of the Companies. - 87.
-As shown in the below table, Fannie Mae and Freddie Mac have, as of the end of 2017, handed over to Treasury over \$223 billion in "dividends" under the Sweep Amendment.
-(That is in addition to the \$55.2 billion in dividends paid to Treasury between 2008 and 2012.)
+For 2017, Fannie Mae reported pre-tax income of approximately \$18 billion, and Freddie Mac reported pre-tax income of approximately \$17 billion. - 88.
+In addition, and as had been long and widely anticipated, Fannie Mae announced on May 9, 2013, that it would release the valuation allowance on its deferred tax assets, resulting in a benefit for its federal income taxes of \$50.6 billion.
+This would have had the effect of increasing the Company's capital, which would have freed further assets to pay down the Treasury Senior Preferred Stock.